 Administrative faculty have administrative matters as their primary area of responsibility.
 These faculty have academic rank and are normally located within the Division of Academic Affairs.
-Administrative faculty are those members of the corps of instruction who receive a contract for faculty ranked administrators and are eligible to receive an administrative stipend and undergo the Post Tenure Review for tenured administrative faculty, if applicable, while serving as an administrative faculty.
+Administrative faculty are those members of the corps of instruction who receive a contract for faculty ranked administrators and are eligible to receive an administrative stipend and undergo the Post-Tenure Review for tenured administrative faculty, if applicable, while serving as an administrative faculty.
 Positions in which faculty are eligible to receive administrative contracts and an administrative stipend include: department/school chairs/directors; assistant/associate deans; deans; assistant/associate/directors of academic units (e.g., CETL); assistant/associate/vice presidents; assistant/associate/vice/senior vice provosts; Provost; special assistant to President/Provost; others per President/Provost.
-(See additional details in Section 1.1).